abdelrhman3iad/vuejs_learn/readme.md

 3. **Best Practices**:
    - Use shared state management solutions like Vuex or Pinia for complex interactions instead of relying on multiple instance variables.
    - Ensure instance IDs (`#app-root`, `#app-root-2`) are unique.

-This approach allows for modular design while still enabling limited interaction between components as needed.

 ---